13point5/Anime-Scraper/README.md

 # Search-Anime
-Search for anime by genre and popularity
+Search for anime by genre and popularity from MAL